 Otis is housetrained but of course if left alone for long periods, he may have an accident.
 Otis sleeps in his crate at night.

 I Get Along With Other Dogs But Would Not Miss Them

-Otis has been warming up slowly to the other Cairns in his foster home.
+Otis gets along well with the other Cairns in his foster home.
 However, since he lived for 8 years as an only dog, he does not appear to miss canine company and would do well as an only dog.